Colleges squirm under anti-diversity, equity and inclusion pressure

 In Florida’s legislation, public universities are not allowed to use funding on DEI initiatives, aside from programs or activities that are needed to comply with federal laws.

-“If you look at the way this has actually been implemented across the country, DEI is better viewed as standing for discrimination, exclusion and indoctrination, and that has no place in our public institutions,” DeSantis, who Wednesday made his 2024 White House bid official, said at the legislation’s signing.
+“If you look at the way this has actually been implemented across the country, DEI is better viewed as standing for discrimination, exclusion and indoctrination, and that has no place in our public institutions,” DeSantis, who made his 2024 White House bid official on Wednesday, said at the legislation’s signing.

 “This bill says the whole experiment with DEI is coming to an end in the state of Florida.
 We are eliminating the DEI programs,” he added.